manateelazycat/lsp-bridge/README.md

 Please use `emacs -q` and load a minimal setup with only lsp-bridge to verify that the bug is reproducible.
 If `emacs -q` works fine, probably something is wrong with your Emacs config.

+If the problem still exists:
+1. Turn on option `lsp-bridge-enable-log`
+2. Use `lsp-bridge-restart-process` to restart the `LSP-BRIDGE` process
-If the problem still exists, please report it [here](https://github.com/manateelazycat/lsp-bridge/issues/new) with `*lsp-bridge*` buffer content, it contains many clues that can help us locate the problem faster.
+3. Report issue with `*lsp-bridge*` buffer content, it contains many clues that can help us locate the problem faster

-- If you get a segfault error, please use the following way to collect crash information:
+If you get a segfault error, please use the following way to collect crash information:

   1. Install gdb and turn on option `lsp-bridge-enable-debug`
   2. Use the command `lsp-bridge-restart-process` to restart the `LSP-BRIDGE` process
   3. Send issue with `*lsp-bridge*` buffer content when next crash

-- If you get other errors, please use the following way to collection information:
-  1. turn on option `lsp-bridge-enable-log`
-  2. Use the command `lsp-bridge-restart-process` to restart the `LSP-BRIDGE` process
-  3. Send issue with `*lsp-bridge*` buffer content

 ## Contributor
 lsp-bridge's rapid development couldn't have been possible without the strong support and selfless contributions from the community's experts.
 Without the community’s support, lsp-bridge wouldn’t be where it is today.
 Thank you to the loveliest people in the world, happy hacking ;)